 Should you buy an acoustic guitar or an electric guitar for a child’s first guitar?

 Acoustic guitars are definitely more difficult to learn.
 Acoustic guitar strings are harder to hold against the guitars neck due to their makeup and proximity to the guitar neck.
 The strings on an electric guitar are generally thinner and closer to the neck or fret board making it easier for tinier hands to sound notes and chords.
 There are two schools of thought on which to start with.
 One says acoustic because they want to strengthen the child’s fingers and teach them finger strength.
 The other says electric because they want the child to be able to learn quicker in order to avoid overall frustration.
 Personally, I subscribe to the latter school of thought.
-If your child is under 14 years old, I’d consider getting a 3/4 size guitar.
+If your child is under 12 years old, I’d recommend purchasing a 3/4 size guitar.
 For the sake of this article, I’ll be focusing mostly on electric guitars for kids.

 What about those beginner guitar sets and packages for kids?